Technical Deep Dive into YugaByte DB 1.1

 YugaByte DB also works with Presto in addition to already working with Apache Spark for real time analytics.
 We have made enhancements to KairosDB so that it can exploit the full power of YugaByte DB.
 JanusGraph, a graph database, works with YugaByte DB as well.

-Finally, we have added increased our verified client driver support matrix.
+Finally, we have expanded our verified client driver support matrix.
 We now support the C#, Golang and C++ client drivers.
 They join the existing Java, Python and NodeJS drivers.

 YugaByte DB Enterprise Edition

-YugaByte DB Enterprise Edition includes all the features of YugaByte DB Open Source while also adding multiple features necessary for operationally simple, enterprise-grade deployments.
+YugaByte DB Enterprise Edition includes all the features of YugaByte DB Open Source as well as multiple features necessary for operationally simple, enterprise-grade deployments.

 Enterprise-Grade Security with In-Flight Encryption

-YugaByte DB Enterprise Edition adds support for TLS encryption over the wire.
+Support for TLS encryption over the wire is now available.
 This features enables secure, SSL-encrypted channel for:

 - Node to node communication between the database cluster nodes